grpc/proposal/A110-child-channel-plugins.md

 A110: Child Channel Options
 ----

 * Author(s): [Abhishek Agrawal](mailto:agrawalabhi@google.com)
-* Approver: a11r
+* Approver: @markdroth, @ejona86, @dfawley
 * Status: In Review
-* Implemented in: Core, Java, Go
+* Implemented in: <language, ...>
-* Last updated: 2025-12-24
+* Last updated: 2026-03-18
 * Discussion at: https://groups.google.com/g/grpc-io/c/EBIp3uud-Bo

 ## Abstract

+There are several use cases where gRPC internally creates a "child channel".
-This proposal introduces a mechanism to configure "child channels", channels created internally by gRPC components (such as xDS control user, making it difficult to inject necessary configurations for metrics, tracing etc from the user application.
-This design proposes an approach for users to pass configuration options to these internal channels. gRPC willl support the xDS Extension Config Discovery Service (ECDS),
+Because these channels are created internally rather than being created by the application, it is currently difficult to inject necessary configuration for these channels, which makes it hard to configure things like metrics or tracing from the application.
+This design proposes a mechanism to allow applications to pass configuration options to these child channels.

 ## Background

 Complex gRPC ecosystems often require the creation of auxiliary channels that are not directly instantiated by the user application.
 The primary examples are:

-1. xDS (Extensible Discovery Service): When a user creates a channel with an xDS target, the gRPC library internally creates a separate channel to communicate with the xDS control plane.
+1. xDS: When a user creates a channel with an xDS target, the gRPC library internally creates a separate channel to communicate with the xDS control plane.
 2. External Authorization (ext_authz): As described
    in [gRFC A92](https://github.com/grpc/proposal/pull/481), the gRPC server or client may create an internal channel to contact an external authorization